 Links to Legal Resources in Canada, United States & United Kingdom

-There is always something going on at the two Waterbury Newton offices in Berwick and Kentville, Nova Scotia.
+There is always something going on at the Waterbury Newton office in Kentville, Nova Scotia.
 On this page, you can stay up-to-date on the news, community events and personal triumphs of our lawyers and staff.

 LawyersWaterbury Newton is a well-established, yet progressive law firm offering a full range of legal services to our clients.
 We are one of the largest law firms in Western Nova Scotia, with clients throughout the province.
 We have offices in Kentville and Berwick.
 Our philosophy of quality service and a commitment to our community is reflected in all we do.
 If you are interested in being a part of our team, please send your cover letter, résumé and transcript via mail or email to our Human Resources Coordinator, Shelly Egan.

 Support StaffOur support staff is a group with extensive expertise, several of whom have over 20 years of experience with our firm.
 Members of our support staff are active participants of our team.
 They help our lawyers achieve successful outcomes for our clients and participate in business activities to the benefit of the firm as a whole.
 Our support staff has a spirit of camaraderie and charity and is actively involved in community activities and fundraisers.
 If you are interested in being part of our team, please send your cover letter, résumé and references to our Human Resources Coordinator, Shelly Egan.